CitizenLabDotCo/citizenlab/back/engines/commercial/analytics/README.md

 * analytics_dimension_*
 * analytics_fact_*

-Note: Currently scenic doesn't support creating migrations & views inside the engine.
-Views can be run by migrations only from /db/views in the main app.
-There is an open pull request for this: https://github.com/scenic-views/scenic/pull/357

-`rails g scenic:view analytics_dimension_*`

-`rails g scenic:view analytics_fact_*`

-`rails generate migration CreateFactPosts --database analytics`

 ## TODO:

 * Create a view model with relations
 * Fix multi-tenancy
 * Set up a refresh job - rake file to trigger views in order?

+Note: Currently scenic doesn't support creating migrations & views inside the engine.
+Views can be run by migrations only from /db/views in the main app.
+There is an open pull request for this: https://github.com/scenic-views/scenic/pull/357